How Can I Arrive and Thrive?

 Keep an eye on your grades for assignments, quizzes, and exams.
-You may receive grades that are lower than you expect; many first-year students experience a decline in their grades from high school, so don’t panic.
-Review any feedback you receive from your professors, and consider how you can adjust your work habits.
+You may receive grades that are lower than you expect; many first-year students experience a decline in their grades, so don’t panic.
+Review any feedback you receive from your professors and consider how you can adjust your work habits.
 Also, keep some perspective: everything has its short-term ups and downs.
-If you see a pattern of poor grades through the term, don’t hesitate to talk to your course professor, meet with an academic skills instructor, or seek out academic advising.
+If you see a pattern of poor grades through the term, don’t hesitate to talk to your course professor about content you find challenging, meet with an Academic Skills instructor to learn new study strategies, or seek out Academic Advising to discuss possible changes to your degree plan.

 Too many students make the mistake of thinking that they are in this alone.
 They are not, and you are not.
 Trent has numerous sources of support for students in need: Professors can be reached during office hours and by email.
 Academic Advisors and the Careerspace counsellors and staff can help with understanding majors and goal setting.
 Student Accessibility Services support students' access to accommodations for disabilities; Health Services and Counselling provide personal help; and, of course, Academic Skills instructors can help with reading, writing, math, and listening skills.
 There are also various peer supports available to you as you navigate your new experiences at university.